Special programs for focused study

 Dispute resolution is at the core of the Mitchell Hamline law curriculum because it teaches identification of interests, mutual understanding, creative problem solving, and artful negotiation—all skills that contribute to the Dispute Resolution Institute’s concentration, offering rigorous academic discourse, hands-on simulation experience, and cross-disciplinary examination of conflict theory, advocacy, and problem-solving for law students, lawyers, and other professionals.

-For the 18th consecutive year, Mitchell Hamline’s Dispute Resolution Institute is ranked in the top 5 dispute resolution programs in the nation by U.S. News & World Report for the past two decades.
+Mitchell Hamline’s Dispute Resolution Institute has been ranked in the top 10 dispute resolution programs in the nation by U.S. News & World Report for the past two decades.

 Health Law Institute